-This Puerto Rican Arroz con Mariscos (Seafood Rice) is a one-pot meal, full of amazing seafood flavor, deliciously moist, and hyper flavorful!
-Best of all, it’s very easy and economical to make, making it perfect for any day of the week!
+This Puerto Rican Arroz con Mariscos (Seafood Rice) is a flavorful rice dish packed with incredible seafood flavor.
+Delicious, budget-friendly and perfect for any day of the week!

 Seafood Broth or Water